websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/dispatch-framework/using-dispatch.md

 ## Setting Up a Talend Dispatch Task

 Talend is open source data integration software for defining custom data integration jobs.
-These jobs can then be exported as a `.zip` archive and uploaded to any Dispatch Task that uses the Talend executor template.
+These jobs can be exported as a `.zip` archive and uploaded to any Dispatch Task that uses the Talend executor template.
 Once uploaded, the Talend data integration job is executed whenever the Dispatch Task is run.

 Follow these steps to upload a Talend *Job Archive* to a Dispatch Task: